 - 7.8 The development proposed through the Local Plan could adversely affect biodiversity and geodiversity, particularly because the majority of the site allocations are located in proximity to local and national nature conservation designations, as well as the Sherwood Forest ppSPA, and Regionally Important Geological Sites.
 As such, the majority of site allocation policies are expected to have minor or significant negative effects on biodiversity and geodiversity.
-In addition, several other policies such as Policy ST54: Transport Infrastructure and Policy ST56: Safeguarded Land, could result in development in that could potentially harm designated sites and therefore could also have minor negative effects on biodiversity and geodiversity. - 7.9 However, the majority of site allocations policies require development to enhance the natural environment, provide new green infrastructure and green space and achieve biodiversity net gain.
-In addition, the Local Plan makes good provision for the protection and enhancement of biodiversity and geodiversity, particularly through Policy ST39: Green and Blue Infrastructure which requires the protection, improvement and extension of green and blue infrastructure, and Policy ST40: Biodiversity and Geodiversity which requires the protection of priority habitats and species and sites of biodiversity and geological importance and (where possible) the provision of net gains in biodiversity. .
+In addition, several other policies such as Policy ST54: Transport Infrastructure and Improvement and Policy ST56: Safeguarded Land, could result in development in that could potentially harm designated sites and therefore could also have minor negative effects on biodiversity and geodiversity. - 7.9 However, the majority of site allocations policies require development to enhance the natural environment, provide new green infrastructure and green space and achieve biodiversity net gain.
+In addition, the Local Plan makes good provision for the protection and enhancement of biodiversity and geodiversity, particularly through Policy ST39: Green and Blue Infrastructure which requires the protection, improvement and extension of green and blue infrastructure, and Policy ST40: Biodiversity and Geodiversity which requires the protection of priority habitats and species and sites of biodiversity and geological importance and (where possible) the provision of net gains in biodiversity.
 In addition, strategic objective 10 supports the delivery of biodiversity enhancements and conservation of the natural environment, including green infrastructure in the District.
 The Local Plan could therefore help to mitigate the potential negative effects of development upon biodiversity and geodiversity. - 7.10 A separate Habitats Regulations Assessment (HRA) was carried out alongside the preparation of the Local Plan and SA.
-The most recent version of the HRA is the Bassetlaw Local Plan Habitats Regulations Assessment Screening and Appropriate Assessment (April 2022), which takes into account the Publication Version Addendum January 2022 and the Publication Version Second Addendum May 2022.
+The most recent version of the HRA is the Bassetlaw Local Plan Habitats Regulations Assessment Screening and Appropriate Assessment (April 2022), which takes into account the submitted Local Plan as proposed to be modified .
 The HRA screening recognised potential for likely significant effects to arise on Birklands and Bilhaugh SAC and the Humber Estuary SAC, SPA and Ramsar site as a result of increased recreation pressure and changes to water quality and quantity.
 The shadow HRA recognised potential for likely significant effects on the Sherwood Forest ppSPA as a result of physical damage to or loss of habitats, non-physical disturbance, air pollution and recreation pressure.
 Previous iterations of the HRA made a number of recommendations for addressing potential impacts, which were incorporated into the Local Plan.
-In preparing the HRA of the Publication Version Second Addendum, LUC made a further recommendation that BDC continues to work with relevant partners to understand and monitor recreational impacts at Birklands and Bilhaugh

-SAC and Sherwood Forest ppSPA, which has now been incorporated into the supporting text for Policy ST 40: Biodiversity and Geodiversity.
-Given the incorporation of relevant measures into the Local Plan and other requirements of the Local Plan (such as the requirement for provision of new green space), the HRA concludes that the Local Plan, as amended by the Publication Version Addendum January 2022 and the Publication Version Second Addendum May 2022, is not likely to result in adverse effects on integrity of any European site or the ppSPA.
+In preparing the HRA of the Publication Version Second Addendum, LUC made a further recommendation that BDC continues to work with relevant partners to understand and monitor recreational impacts at Birklands and Bilhaugh SAC and Sherwood Forest ppSPA, which has now been incorporated into the supporting text for Policy ST40: Biodiversity and Geodiversity.
+Given the incorporation of relevant measures into the Local Plan and other requirements of the Local Plan (such as the requirement for provision of new green space), the HRA concludes that the submitted Local Plan, as proposed to be modified, is not likely to result in adverse effects on integrity of any European site or the ppSPA.